planqtn/planqtn/DEVELOPMENT.md

 </p>

 PlanqTN features largely live in the user's browser.
-However, for background jobs and more complicated tensornetwork/lego database we offer the PlanqTN Jobs and the PlaqnTN API features.
+However, for background jobs and more complicated tensor network/LEGO database we offer the PlanqTN Jobs and the PlanqTN API features.
 Key points to understand about the architecture:

--   the UI only talks to the Supabase instance, for 4 reasons: authentication, edge functions (logic), the database for retrieval and realtime messages
+-   the UI only talks to the Supabase instance, for 4 reasons: authentication, edge functions (logic), the database for retrieval and real-time messages
 -   Supabase functions contain the logic to talk to the API and the Job API of Cloud Run

 # Developer Setup

-Depending on what you want to work on, your setup might require very minimal time/resouce investment or quite a bit, including setting up a local cloud on your laptop and/or a personal cloud infrastructure hooked up to Github Actions.
+Depending on what you want to work on, your setup might require very minimal time/resource investment or quite a bit, including setting up a local cloud on your laptop and/or a personal cloud infrastructure hooked up to GitHub Actions.
 Please review the development workflows below, and pick the required setup based on the component you want to contribute to.